 Article 19 (Rights Protection and Confidentiality for Respondents)

 The ethics committee should not disclose the identity of the members on the outside, either directly or indirectly before the final disciplinary decision.
 In addition, it should be careful not to infringe honor and rights of the informant, and shall strive for rehabilitation of the informant turns out to be irrelevant to the misconduct.

 Article 20 (Disciplinary Procedures and Content)

 If the Ethics Committee proposes disciplinary punishment, the president shall convene the board of directors and finally determine whether or not disciplinary punishment and disciplinary content.
-For the determination of members violated ethics rules, warnings, membership suspension or membership deprivation is took disciplinary action and it may inform the action to other organizations or individuals.
+For the determination of members violated ethics rules, warnings, membership suspension or membership deprivation is taken as a disciplinary action, and the Committee may inform the action to other organizations or individuals.

 Article 21 (Scope of Research Misconduct)